givelotus/lotusd/doc/dnsseed-policy.md

-Bitcoin ABC BCH-relevant DNS seed information
+Lotus BCH-relevant DNS seed information
 =============================================

-Bitcoin ABC uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.
+Lotus uses special seeds under the control of Bitcoin Cash (BCH) network supporting operators to increase the chance of a node to find suitable peers on the BCH network.

-The seeds used by ABC should distribute peers fairly but in a manner which increases the likelihood that ABC nodes are able to connect to BCH compatible peers.
+The seeds used by Lotus should distribute peers fairly but in a manner which increases the likelihood that Lotus nodes are able to connect to BCH compatible peers.